jadafler/Cryptocurrencies/README.md

 <br>

 The clustered data frame shows the cryptocurrencies attributes: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, CoinName, and Class, along with the three Principal Components derived from the PCA (1/2/3).
+Top 10 results of the dataframe.

 <img src="Images/cluster_df.png" alt="Cluster DF">